JJJ000/knowledge-repo.com/README.md

 # Knowledge Repository

-This is a git repository that stores documents called "Knowledge Posts" in a format compatible with the [Knowledge Repo](https://github.com/airbnb/knowledge-repo) project.
+This is a git repository that stores documents called "Knowledge Posts" in a format compatible with that of the [Knowledge Repo](https://github.com/airbnb/knowledge-repo) project.

-If you are looking to contribute a post to this repository, please refer to the below quickstart guide or the [upstream documentation](http://knowledge-repo.readthedocs.io/en/latest/quickstart.html).
+If you are looking to contribute a post to this repository, please follow the below quickstart guide or the [upstream documentation](http://knowledge-repo.readthedocs.io/en/latest/quickstart.html).

 ## Quickstart